stratiformltd/react-loadable-visibility/README.md

 If you choose the use the polyfill, you can load it via a [polyfill.io](https://cdn.polyfill.io/v2/docs/) script - `<script src="https://polyfill.io/v2/polyfill.min.js?features=IntersectionObserver"></script>`

-Otherwise if the `IntersectionObserver` API is not available, we will revert back to just using `react-loadable` itself.
+Otherwise if the `IntersectionObserver` API is not available, we will revert back to just using `react-loadable` or `loadable-components` itself.

 # Why do I want this?